Freedom of religion in Norway: Civil war, High Middle Ages, Black Death, and Kalmar Union (1130–1523)

 From 1130 to 1217, Norway suffered a period of on-and-off civil war.
 While the most immediate cause of these conflicts was a lack of clarity in Norwegian succession laws, the Church would eventually come to be an important power broker in the conflict, taking sides in an attempt to increase its influence over the monarchy.
 This period of instability ended in 1217 with the appointment of Haakon IV of Norway, who eventually reached a compromise with the Church in which the Church recognized his authority and allowed him to deviate from Catholic succession practices, while Haakon granted the church significant autonomy over its internal affairs and over rural society.
 During Haakon's reign, pagan Karelian tribes were forced to enter Norway due to the Mongolian invasion of their own lands.
-Haakon allowed the Karelians to settle in Malangen on the condition that they converted to Christianity.
+Haakon allowed the Karelians to settle in the lands surrounding the Malangen fjord on the condition that they converted to Christianity.

 During the reign of Magnus VI, Norway's laws were further reformed.
 Despite the king's personal piety, such reforms brought him in conflict with the Church.
 The Tønsberg Concord of 1277 established a compromise, retaining certain privileges for the Church, while forcing the Church to renounce its claim that the Kingdom of Norway was a fiefdom of the Church.

 In 1349, the Black Death reached Norway, killing a third of its population within a year.
 This sudden demographic change depleted the tax base of Norway's aristocracy, consequently making the Church increasingly powerful.
 Such gains by the Church were later reversed by Margaret I during her rule over the Kalmar Union, which combined the crowns of Denmark, Sweden, and Norway.

 In 1436 and 1438, archbishop Aslak Bolt prohibited celebrating a day of rest on Saturday, lest Christians replicate the "way of Jews", and this prohibition was reinforced through several subsequent ordinances, including those in Diplomatarium Norvegicum.
 However, there is no evidence that any Jews actually lived in Norway at this time.